Hu-Jiexing/SemiSense/README.md

 # SemiSense

+You will likely need to install Ollama to run this locally or you can change the embedding function

 First run populate_database.py to load the pdfs

 Then run the query_data.py file with an input, for example:
 python query_data.py "What regression models are better?"
 or